vivan-doshi/stock-exchange-thegame/stock_market_tycoon_rules.md

    - Be ready to exercise if you own shares
    - Don't over-invest if you might need cash for Rights

-### Intermediate Mistakes
+### Investor Mode Mistakes

 7. **Over-Diversifying**
    - Owning 5,000 shares of each company = no control power
    - Focus on 1-2 companies for Director/Chairman status

 8. **Under-Estimating Volatility**
-   - Infosys can swing ±30 per round
+   - NovaTech can swing ±30 per round
-   - Wockhardt only swings ±10 per round
+   - Atlas Bank only swings ±10 per round
    - Adjust position sizes accordingly

 9. **Missing Share Suspended Opportunities**